 The most important aspect of your wardrobe choice is that you look and feel good in it!
 That said, there are a few things that will help to make sure YOU are the star of your photo - and not your top.
 It is best to avoid loud patterns, such as stripes and polkadots or busy floral prints.
 Logos should be avoided if possible as well.
 Ideally you want to choose solid colours that you look great in!
 If you are unsure, bring a few options and we can look through them together.
 Be sure your clothing has been pressed and is as wrinkle free as possible ( aka please don't bring them bunched up in a bag)!
 Hangers are your friend!

 Less is more.
 If your ears are pierced, by all means wear earrings, but a simple stud is preferable to anything dangly.
 I recommend avoiding necklaces altogether as they can be distracting.
 If you have facial piercings - keep them in - they are apart of you 24/7 and I don't want to change that.

-For women - I highly recommend using a trusted professional make-up artist for your shoot.* You can see a quick video on "why" I feel this is important in the FAQ's.
+For women or anyone who normally wears makeup, I highly recommend using a trusted professional make-up artist for your shoot.* You can see a quick video on "why" I feel this is important in the FAQ's.

 If you choose not to use a make-up artist please arrive make-up ready.
 I recommend natural looking shadows, blushes and lipstick.
 Mascara is a great way to define lashes.
 If you choose to wear false lashes - a natural looking set will photograph best.